-The Master of Science in Nursing (MSN) degree is a 40–credit–hour program that prepares students to be leaders in the field of nursing as nurse educators, administrators and managers or entrepreneurs.
-This program is offered in Lincoln and Omaha.
+The Master of Science in Nursing (MSN) degree is a 40–credit–hour program that prepares you to be a leader in the field of nursing as a nurse educator, administrator and manager or entrepreneur.